freqtrade/freqtrade/docs/configuration.md

 You can specify a different configuration file used by the bot with the `-c/--config` command line option.

-In some advanced use cases, multiple configuration files can be specified and used by the bot or the bot can read its configuration parameters from the process standard input stream.
+Multiple configuration files can be specified and used by the bot or the bot can read its configuration parameters from the process standard input stream.

+!!!
+Tip "Use multiple configuration files to keep secrets secret"
+    You can use a 2nd configuration file containing your secrets.
+That way you can share your "primary" configuration file, while still keeping your API keys for yourself.

+    ``` bash
+    freqtrade trade --config user_data/config.json --config user_data/config-private.json <...>
+    ```
+    The 2nd file should only specify what you intend to override.
+    If a key is in more than one of the configurations, then the "last specified configuration" wins (in the above example, `config-private.json`).

 If you used the [Quick start](installation.md/#quick-start) method for installing the bot, the installation script should have already created the default configuration file (`config.json`) for you.